gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     </model>

-The difference between the URDF and SDF expressions is shown in the patch below:
+The difference between the URDF and SDFormat expressions is shown in the patch below:

 ~~~diff
 --- model.urdf